 The pupil should be supervised constantly and where possible kept in a private room until parents and/or police arrive.
-Every effort will be made to keep the pupil under close supervision, and ideally, this should involve two members of staff.
+Every effort will be made to keep the pupil under close supervision, and ideally this should involve two members of staff.
 Every effort should be taken to ensure that the pupil is comfortable.
-If it is suspected that the pupil has consumed any substance, medical advice should be sought - at the very least, Matron should be asked to attend.
+If it suspected that the pupil has consumed any substance, medical advice should be sought - at the very least, Matron should be asked to attend.
+Please refer to Appendix 4 for advice.
 If the pupil presents as unwell, then staff should call 999 for advice.